Davidslv/davidslv.github.com/_posts/2015-10-05-how-to-protect-your-credentials-on-gemfile-lock.markdown

 categories: ruby development gemfile bundler credentials
 ---

-As you might know, it's not a good idea to store any kind of credentials under your VCS (like git).
+As you might know, it isn't a good idea to store any kind of credentials under your VCS (like git).

 Although if you have some private gems you probably wrote this on your Gemfile: